PayGate/PaySubs_NopCommerce_4/README.md

 # PayWeb_NopCommerce_4
-## DPO PayGate PaySubs (VCS) NopCommerce plugin v1.0.0 for NopCommerce v4.10
+## DPO PayGate PaySubs1 (VCS) NopCommerce plugin v1.0.0 for NopCommerce v4.10

 This is the DPO PayGate PaySubs (VCS) plugin for NopCommerce.
 Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.